 The album’s catchiest song, ‘Aussie Aussie’, is a merciless riposte to the concept of “Aussie” pride.
 “We just want our fucking land back,” goes the chorus.
 “We still living, they can’t stand that.”
 In a recent Twitter thread, Birdz described ‘Aussie Aussie’ as a comment on “Blak deaths in custody, police brutality, forced child removal” and the general erasure of “Blak voices.”

-Barkaa, a 26-year-old rapper and Malyangapa Barkindji woman, has been one of the year’s breakout artists.
+Barkaa, a Malyangapa Barkindji woman, is one of the country’s most direct and undeniable new voices.
 Her debut EP, Blak Matriarchy, is as unflinching as anything released by her First Nations peers and predecessors.
 Meanwhile, Barkaa’s audacious, teeth-baring flow is an effective instrument of protest in itself.

 The EP’s standout track, ‘Bow Down’, opens with the disclaimer, “I ain’t come to beat around about the dispossession.”
 Later, Barkaa sheds light on the practices of the white dispossessors: “They used to beat ’em and then rape ’em and they took they kids.”